 - Meanwhile, prepare the filling.
-In a large mixing bowl, combine chicken (or other ground meat), remaining 1 ½ tsp kosher salt, 3 scallions, 2 tsp sesame oil, 2 tsp soy sauce (or coconut aminos), ginger paste, and black pepper.
+In a large mixing bowl, combine 1 ½ lb chicken (or other ground meat), remaining 1 ½ tsp kosher salt, 3 scallions, 2 tsp sesame oil, 2 tsp soy sauce (or coconut aminos), 1 heaping tsp ginger paste, and ¼ tsp black pepper.
 Set aside.

 - Heat 2 Tbsp canola oil in a skillet over medium-high heat.
 Add onion and shallot, then cook until translucent, stirring often, about 5-7 minutes.
-Add garlic and spinach, and cook 1-2 minutes more, until spinach has just wilted.
+Add garlic and 1 cup spinach, and cook 1-2 minutes more, until spinach has just wilted.
 Set aside to cool slightly, then add to ground meat and mix well.